developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxEncryptManager/index.md

 ## Creating The Project

 > Note: 1.
 Provide "EncryptManagerTutorial" as the project name for this tutorial.
-> 2. This feature requires Symbol device with Android KitKat 4.4.
+> 2. This feature requires Zebra device with Android KitKat 4.4.

 Start by creating a new Android Studio [project](/emdk-for-android/7-5/tutorial/tutCreateProjectAndroidStudio).